Skip to main content

 How do I set team-wide sharing permissions?

-Customizing your team’s permissions is a great way to make the most of your Dropbox team account.
-Keep reading to explore how you can set and manage these permissions effectively.
+Setting precise access controls for your team’s permissions is a great way to make the most of your Dropbox team account.
+Keep reading to find out how to manage permissions to ensure only the right people can access the right files in Dropbox, both at the user and custom group level.

 Team sharing permissions